Michaelpalacce/go-btva/README.md

 certain steps to be repeated.
 For example, to repeat something, like installing node, you can remove that from the state and it will be re-applied.

+> State contains sensitive information for now.
+Be carefull when opening it.

 <details>
     <summary>Finished state</summary>